CorsairCat/OperationZephyR/README.md

 * check the generator of ical from below link
 * https://github.com/markuspoerschke/iCal

+## 2019-09-25 UPDATE
++ now it support the y1 timetable generation

 ## 2019-09-24 UPDATE
 + we improved the function for some special condition;
 + one more step is needed for generate location for some courses;